bonsai-rx/docs/articles/editor.md

 Operators inside each major category are further organized by namespaces linked to the packages you have installed.
 The name of each namespace can give you a hint about what kind of operations or devices can be accessed inside (e.g. the [`Audio`](xref:Bonsai.Audio) namespace provides access to audio capture devices or WAV file readers).

 Once you have found which operator you want to insert, you can place it by double-clicking, dragging it to the workflow or alternatively right-clicking and selecting a specific placement option.
-See the [Commands and Shortcuts](#commands-and-shortcuts) section for more information.
+See the [Actions and Shortcuts](#actions-and-shortcuts-and-shortcuts) section for more information.

 ### Search Operators